hex-plex/hex-plex.github.io/content/authors/admin/_index.md

   url: https://iitbhu.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Reinforcement Learning, Computer Vision.
+bio: My research interests is interpretable Reinforcement Learning.

 # Interests to show in About widget
 interests: